You are hereIndoor Training Tactics for Bigger Yields

 The following picture has a beautiful under current, but this is not a Scrog.
 Skeletal support at best, but again, not an example of a real Scrog.

-LBH's Famous ScrOG Tutorial (great step-by-step for Screen of Green):
+LBH's Famous ScrOG Tutorial (step-by-step for Screen of Green technique):

 These Techniques Should Only Be Used During the Vegetative Stage of Growth!
 Never Cut Your Plant While It's Making Buds